Higher Lie theory in positive characteristic: Absolute partition -algebras

 \begin{Proposition} The category of $u\mathcal{EE}_\infty$-coalgebras forms a monoidal model category, where the monoidal product is given by tensor product. \end{Proposition}

 \begin{proof} The dg operad $\Omega \mathrm{B}^{\mathrm{s.a}}\mathcal{E}$ is isomorphic to the cellular chains of the Boardman-Vogt construction of the simplicial Barratt-Eccles operad.
-This implies that it inherits a Hopf structure.
+This implies that it inherits a Hopf structure, since the Barratt-Eccles operad is a Hopf operad.
 Finally, the tensor product trivially satisfies the compatibility conditions of \cite[Chapter 4]{HoveyModel}, that is, the pushout-product and the unit axioms. \end{proof}